 Welcome to David’s Corner!

 Check back each month for a new topic about the MBA admissions process from a true insider’s perspective!
-This month’s David’s Corner discusses Positioning Yourself to Succeed as a Re-applicant
+This month’s David’s Corner discusses Understanding Your MBA Options Part One

 This is where I’ll share my thoughts and observations on business school and business school admissions.
 I hope (putting false modesty aside, I expect) that what I say will be helpful to those of you who are trying to gain admittance to the top business schools.